Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02_Settings.md

 *Accounting > Settings*

-The Accounting *Settings* menu entry is used to manage the accounting settings.
+The Accounting *Settings* menu entry is used to manage the Accounting settings.

 The *Settings* User Interface is composed of the following tabs: